reflex-dev/reflex-web/blog/2024-09-25-using-ag-grid-in-reflex.md

 Some key advantages of Reflex AG Grid include:

-Superior performance with large datasets
+- Superior performance with large datasets
-Extensive customization options
+- Extensive customization options
-Built-in features like column pinning and row grouping Seamless integration with Reflex's reactive programming model Support for both free (community) and enterprise features
+- Built-in features like column pinning and row grouping
+- Seamless integration with Reflex's reactive programming model
+- Support for both free (community) and enterprise AG Grid features

 Like Reflex itself, the core functionality of AG Grid is free and open-source.
 For those needing even more power, AG Grid offers an enterprise version with additional features such as pivot tables, advanced groupings, and Excel export capabilities.
 Reflex AG Grid supports both the community and enterprise versions – you just need a valid AG Grid license key to unlock the enterprise features.